****OUR WAITING LIST (& BUSINESS) ARE TEMPORARILY CLOSED AS WE TAKE A FAMILY BREAK. WE ARE NOT ACCEPTING ANY NEW APPLICATIONS UNTIL JULY 15, 2018.***

 Our girls usually cycle between Jan-April so depending on who we are breeding; puppies will arrive March-June and go home May-August.
 Then the cycle repeats again; July-October girls will cycle and be bred, puppies arrive September-February and go home November-April.
 So if the girls keep on their same schedule we normally have puppies going home late spring through the summer, then winter through early spring.

-Our spring litters have arrived and we will be matching them with those currently on our waiting list probably mid-May to the first part of June.
-We’re hoping to have a couple summer litters towards the end of June.
-Even though the list is long (50ish) I can sometimes get into the 20’s or 30’s matching ten puppies as some people will pass because of a life change (move, job, etc) or if they want a specific color/gender that we don’t currently have.
-Usually people end up matched with a puppy sooner than the guess I give them.
+Even though the list is long (90-100) I can sometimes get into the 20’s or 30’s matching ten puppies as some people will pass because of a life change (move, job, etc) or if they want a specific color/gender that we don’t currently have.
+Usually, people end up matched with a puppy sooner than the guess I give them.

 If you are flexible about color and gender you might not have to wait as long as someone looking for a certain color and gender.
 (FYI “apricot/reddish female” is our top requested puppy color/gender).
 Plus there are so many variables it’s hard to give those being added to the wait list a good answer when they want to know how long they will have to wait.
 For instance who does or doesn’t get pregnant, how many pups in a litter, what colors and genders are born and what those ahead of you on the list decide to do (skip their spot in line because the timing is not right or we don’t have what they want, drop off the list because they found a pup elsewhere, or change their mind and choose something completely different than what they first requested.)